Dan Sociu - Deep Fakes

 “Dan Sociu, the Charles Bukowski of Romania, gets you right in your gut biome where the AI dies.
 He’s all flesh tentacles.
 Feed him if you see him.” —Andrei Codrescu

-DAN SOCIU was born in Botoşani, Romania in 1978.
-He is the author of nine books of poetry and three novels, and has won numerous awards, as well as fellowships in the U.S. and Germany.
-Homeless for the first half of his twenties, he has worked as a minimum-wage intellectual in journalism, translation, and editing, and has translated over 30 novels from English to Romanian, the poetry of more than 30 British and American poets, as well as articles and plays, and has been an artist-in-residence in the U.S. and Germany.
+Born in 1978 in Botoşani, Romania, DAN SOCIU is the author of nine books of poetry and three novels, and has won numerous awards.
+His experience of homelessness and unemployment in his early twenties honed his attention to social realities.
+He has worked as a minimum-wage intellectual in journalism, editing, and as a translator of more than 30 novels from English to Romanian, the poetry of more than 30 British and American poets, as well as articles and plays.
+He co-wrote the Romanian science-fiction movie Monarh (directed by Dan Radu Mihai), and contributed to the story for the British movie Universe 25 (directed by Richard Melkonian) in which he also played the “The Saint.”
+He has been an artist-in-residence at Art Omi in the U.S. and at Akademie Schloss Solitude and Literaturhaus in Germany.

 MONICA CURE is a Romanian-American poet, literary translator, and dialogue specialist currently based in Bucharest.
 She is a two-time Fulbright grantee and her poems and translations have appeared internationally in journals such as Poetry Northwest, Graywolf Lab, Kenyon Review, and Modern Poetry in Translation.
 Her translation of Liliana Corobca’s novel The Censor’s Notebook (Seven Stories Press) won the Oxford-Weidenfeld Translation Prize.